Sea Nettle Probability of Encounters

 NOAA with any comments or inquiries.

-(Mouseover and click the desired area to view the Sea Nettle Probability Guidance (0-48 hour from latest model run)
+(Mouseover and click the desired area to view the Sea Nettle Probability Guidance (Current Day and Day 2 Forecasts from latest model run)

 (To see the full Chesapeake Bay click outside of the regional boxes.)